cksystemsteaching/selfie/README.md

 > Bitwise logical operators

-In addition to bitwise shift operators, there are also bitwise *logical* operators in C which give rise to an exercise that involves implementing support of bitwise *AND* denoted `&`, bitwise *OR* denoted `|`, and bitwise negation denoted `~`.
+In addition to bitwise shift operators, there are also bitwise *logical* operators in C which give rise to an exercise that involves implementing support of bitwise *AND* denoted `&`, bitwise *OR* denoted `|`, and bitwise *NOT* denoted `~`.
 The `~` operator is unary and right-associative with the same precedence as the other unary operators in C\*.
 Try:

 ```bash
 ./grader/self.py bitwise-and-or-not